Blog Post

 Stonehenge Layer

 The conventional narrative, which posits that the bluestones were transported to Stonehenge in a one-off event, needs to account for the scientific data emerging from these quarry sites and the Stonehenge site.
 The evidence suggests a more complex interaction with these stones, involving repeated quarrying and transportation activities that likely spanned centuries.
-This ongoing relationship with the bluestones reflects a deeper functional connection to these stones, underscoring the importance of revisiting and revising our understanding of Stonehenge’s construction and the role of bluestones within this prehistoric monument.
+This ongoing relationship with the bluestones reflects a deeper functional connection to them, underscoring the importance of revisiting and revising our understanding of Stonehenge’s construction and the role of the bluestones within this prehistoric monument.

 English Heritage’s significant investment in the Stonehenge Visitors Centre, including the creation of exhibitions that present established theories about the monument’s origins and functions, raises questions about the implications of discoveries that contradict these narratives.
 If foundational assumptions about Stonehenge are proven incorrect, it could have financial repercussions, particularly if the narrative presented to the public through expensive exhibitions becomes outdated or inaccurate.
 This situation underscores the complex relationship between archaeological research, public interpretation, and financial investments in heritage sites.